Last Updated on

 Organizations who are aiming to ban Kratom are making claims without having sufficient research to back them up.
 As it stands, supporters of Kratom continue to call for more research to explore the benefits of Kratom as a natural pain killer and botanic dietary supplement.

-Lately, those in support of legalization are saying that Kratom has all the properties which make it act like an opioid, interacting with the same receptors heroin and morphine would.
-Their response to the Kratom legality debate is that the risks outweigh the benefits On the other hand, those wanting to keep Kratom in Canada legal are offering up different claims.
-They say that research shows, the effect of Kratom is very weak in comparison to the drugs mentioned above, up to 60 times less potent.
+Lately, those opposed to legalization are saying that Kratom has all the properties which make it act like an opioid, interacting with the same receptors heroin and morphine would.
+Their response to the Kratom legality debate is that the risks outweigh the benefits.
+On the other hand, those wanting to keep Kratom in Canada legal are offering up different claims.
+They say that research shows, the effect of Kratom is very weak in comparison to the drugs mentioned above, up to 60 times less potent, with much less chance for abuse.

 Understandably, we cannot deny that Kratom has narcotic effects.
 The substance acts like an opioid drug, which is why many claim it is also highly addictive.
 Presently, research has yet to display solid evidence proving there are health risks and abuse potential.
 The majority of claims are based off theories on how Kratom works in the brain.